-One of your most important responsibilities as a grower is monitoring your soil and nutrient solution.
+One of your most important responsibilities as a grower is monitoring the pH and nutrient content of your soil and nutrient solution.
 If pH levels are out of range, it can lead to a host of problems.
 If nutrients are too concentrated or too weak, plants can develop deficiencies or toxicities.

 Why should I test my garden soil?

 It is important to know what is in your soil before you even start growing, but this needs to be checked regularly as well.
 The main things you are testing for in the soil are pH and nutrient levels.

 There is a specific pH level where plants thrive, being 6.5-6.8 in soil, and 5.5-6.5 in soilless gardens.
 The pH levels affects a plants ability to absorb nutrients, and if the range is out of whack, it can slow growth and damage the plant.

 The other reason to test garden soil is to determine the nutrient content.
 Many soils contain macronutrients and micronutrients, and it is important to know the NPK levels so you can adjust your feeding.

 For example, if your soil is Nitrogen-rich, you can dial down the Nitrogen you feed your plant to avoid nutrient toxicity.
 If you find your soil lacks Potassium, you can feed accordingly.

 Using a soil meter and test kit makes monitoring soil conditions easy.
 There are a wide range of meters and tests, ranging from simple to complex.
 The Active Air 2-Way pH & Moisture Meter is a simple moisture and pH test kit, and is as basic as it gets.
 Some of these will be more advanced 4 in 1 tests, like the Luster Leaf Products Rapitest Electronic 4-Way Analyzer, which tests for pH, moisture, sunlight, and N-P-K levels.